GEK Wiki

 Summary of Genset Options for Wood Gas

 Many of us have gone round and round on what engines to choose for woodgas gensets.
 There is a long thread on this here in the GEK forum: http://gekgasifier.com/forums/showthread.php?t=14 None of the choices are ideal, but many are tolerable.
 Below is a general summary of options.
-Click here for inventory of specific genset models and sellers
+Click here for an inventory of specific genset models and sellers

 For inspiration, here's us running a 10kW Honda V Twin gen set recently: